NZME seeks interim injunction against Stuff-owner Nine Entertainment

 • Pattrick Smellie: Has Nine told the government that Stuff is on borrowed time?

-NZME hit back saying it still had exclusivity and is now taking legal action to enforce it.
+NZME hit back, saying it still had exclusivity and is now taking legal action to enforce it.

 A hearing on the interim injunction is set down for tomorrow.

-In a statement to the Herald, an NZME spokesman said the company did not accept that exclusivity has been validly terminated.
+In a statement to the Herald, an NZME spokesman said the company did not accept that exclusivity had been validly terminated.

-"NZME has filed an application for an interim injunction against Nine Entertainment Co.
-Holdings Limited seeking orders to enforce this binding agreement entered into between NZME and Nine on 23 April 2020."
+"NZME has filed an application for an interim injunction against Nine Entertainment Co Holdings Limited seeking orders to enforce this binding agreement entered into between NZME and Nine on 23 April 2020."

 NZME has spent the best part of five years attempting to buy Stuff but has previously been declined Commerce Commission clearance.